The last time I traveled to Madhugiri Taluk of Tumkur in

 historical importance of their village.
 We were told that Hyder Ali too ruled

-this fort at some point and perhaps that explains the tomb.
+this fort at some point and perhaps that explains the reason behind the tomb.

 They also told us that recently people began to look for